divblox/divblox.github.io/component-builder.md

 ## Custom components
 Custom components allow you to create any specific type of functionality for your app.
-Create anything from an image viewer or an html editor, to file uploaders and charting tools. divblox ships standard with the following custom components:
+Create anything from an image viewer or an html editor, to file uploaders and charting tools.
+Divblox ships standard with the following custom components:
 - **Data Visualization:** Chartjs with examples
 - **Navigation:** Various types of navbars, including top, bottom and side navbars
 - **System:**